Population statistics describe the size, make-up of and change in the UK population.

 Estimates of long term international and internal migration, based on usual residence status, are required for estimating or projecting the population; other measures and definitions are needed to gain a full insight into migration.

-Short term migration statistics provide estimates of the number of people who enter or leave the country for at least one or three months (depending on definition) and less than 12 months.
-It is not considered that these individuals have changed their place of usual residence so these statistics are not used in the calculation of ONS usual residence based population estimates or projections.
+Short term migration statistics provide estimates of the number of people who enter or leave the country for at least 1 or 3 months (depending on definition) and less than 12 months.
+It is not considered that these individuals have changed their place of usual residence so these statistics are not used in the calculation of our usual residence based population estimates or projections.

 Information on visitors is published monthly and quarterly in overseas travel and tourism statistics.
 These statistics include short term migrants, and cover all trips to and from the UK of less than a year, including those classed as short term migrations.